 While a lot of people recognize the need to exercise their adolescent dog more, they often don’t think about the necessity for mental exercise.
 Since they are still growing and developing in mind and body, it’s equally as important to get mental stimulation.

 Not recognizing this need, and giving your dog even more exercise to get the sillies out, can actually lead to more behavioural problems.

 Teaching your dog new tricks, trying nose work games (using scent), puzzle toys, agility training, interactive play and so on, are all great ways to activate your dog’s brain.
 This mental stimulation will help to alleviate the boredom that plagues teenagers of all species, causing them to act out for the sheer want of something to do.

 Support for you, the human, is important during this time too.
 Pooch parents can feel overwhelmed and lost, having no idea what they need to do to get that well behaved dog back.
 We highly recommend socializing for you and your dog at one of our training centres.
 You’ll get great tips and pointers to use with your dog, and you’ll get to bond with other people going through exactly the same thing.

-It’s nice to know you’re not alone while you survive the teenage years. 😉 Register for a class today!
+It’s nice to know you’re not alone while you survive the teenage years. 😉 Register for a membership today!